takuya0206/ganttchart_generator/README.md

 ## Note
 The add-on was updated on 20th Feb 2021, which included a certain of features only for premium users.
 Because of the premiumilty, the source code was not published and this repository was also not updated.
-Since there is no plan to maintain, it is decided that this repository should be archived.
+Since there is no plan to maintain the old version of the source code, it is decided that this repository should be archived.

 ## Installation